DanKaplanSES/chainofheroes_devlog/README.md

 # About the Game

 Chain of Heroes is a combination of an Action RPG (eg: Diablo, Torchlight, etc.) and Snake (eg: Snake).
-You pick up gold and inventory from killing bad guys.
-Between levels you can equip your items and increase the size of your team.
+You pick up gold and items from killing bad guys.
+Between levels you can equip your items and have the option to increase the size of your team.
 There are two types of inventory items: Weapons and Skill Gems.
 The weapons give you a variety of attack types and the skill gems modify your characters in interesting ways.

 At this point, I think I've got the major system features in place, but there are a lot little sub features I still plan to implement.
 As an example, the foundation around skill gems are in place:  You can collect them, equip them, sell them, etc. But, there are many more kinds of skill gems I want to add to the game.